Dental Implants Presentation

-After a healing period or at the time of implant placement, a piece (called an abutment) which supports the crown is placed by Dr. Hardy, Dr. Andelin, or your dentist.
-This usually takes ~10 minutes in our office using local anesthesia and involves removing a small amount of tissue covering the implant.
+After a healing period or at the time of implant placement, a piece (called an abutment) which supports the crown is placed by your dentist or the surgeon.
+This usually takes ~10 minutes in our office using local anesthesia and may involves removing a small amount of tissue covering the implant.
 The abutment is screwed onto the implant.
 A healing period of one to four weeks is required before your dentist can begin making your crown or bridge.

 The Recovery Period